hackerhouseparis/abie/README.md

 ## Run

-`npm i` will install all packages included in the file package.json
+`npm i` will install all packages included in the file package.json, then `npm start`
-then
-`npm start`

-In your browser open `localhost:3000`
+In your browser, you can now open the interface on port 3000:
+`localhost:3000`

 ## Next steps